Codeception/Codeception/docs/modules/SocialEngine.md

 # SocialEngine Module
-**For additional reference,, please review the [source](https://github.com/Codeception/Codeception/tree/master/src/Codeception/Module/SocialEngine)**
+**For additional reference, please review the [source](https://github.com/Codeception/Codeception/tree/master/src/Codeception/Module/SocialEngine.php)**

 This module provides integration with [Social Engine](http://www.socialengine.net/) v4.

 Functional tests can be run inside Social Engine.
 All commands of this module are just the same as in other modules that share Framework interface.